vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 condect,' 116; meaning of, As compared with sta and dharma 20-2; meanings of, two, generally in Sachitās other than Ṛgveda, in Brah manas and Upaniṣads 23; meaðings of, two, secondary in Brāhmaṇa times viz. 'a proper pattern of conduct' and * Upavāsa' 25; meaning of in Mahābhārata 27 ; meaning of, from first centuries of Chri stian era is a religious ander taking or vow observed on a Dertain tithi or day for securing home object by the worship of!

 a deity accompanied by restrio tions as to food and behaviour 28; not to be undertaken in the midst of akauoa 48; number of vratag yas small in the first centurios A. D. 46; V, word occurs about 220 times in ga veda, 4; objects to be secured by vrata are nomerous sach 89 pony's progeby, wealth, health, pleasures, heaven and even mokṣa 55; observances for one undergoing a prata acc. to Tai.
 S. 23 and acc. to Tai.
-A. 33n; observances for king who has periormed 'Brah manah Parimarah' 25; obser Pinces for newly married pair 27 ; of brahmacario 46; offer ing in, to be clarified batter in the absence of specific pro vision, 49-50; persons of all castrs (including sūdras ) en titled to perform V.51; pre lizinaries before undertaking prata arc. to some, sooh as Viddhi-śrāddba 31-32 ; Prer tinidhi ( representative) such as son or wife may perform V. for one moable personally to perform owing to disease, accident eto, 53, 54; Raja mārtanda, the earliest extant nibandha so far known, is work on V.58; rite that con cludes a prata is called Udya papa, pārana or piraṇś 120; role of Hārita, that in every V. in which worship enters midday is the proper time 162; Saṅkalpa in V. to be made in the morning 81; Saṅkalpa of V., formula of 81; soige roles
+A. 33n; observances for king who has periormed 'Brah manah Parimarah' 25; obser Pinces for newly married pair 27 ; of brahmacario 46; offer ing in, to be clarified batter in the absence of specific pro vision, 49-50; persons of all castrs (including sūdras ) en titled to perform V.51; pre lizinaries before undertaking prata arc. to some, sooh as Viddhi-śrāddba 31-32 ; Prer tinidhi ( representative) such as son or wife may perform V. for one moable personally to perform owing to disease, accident eto, 53, 54; Raja mārtaṇḍa, the earliest extant nibandha so far known, is work on V.58; rite that con cludes a prata is called Udya papa, pārana or piraṇś 120; role of Hārita, that in every V. in which worship enters midday is the proper time 162; Saṅkalpa in V. to be made in the morning 81; Saṅkalpa of V., formula of 81; soige roles

 Indeco